adamgreenough/ava/docs/README.md

 ## Contributing

-Ava is still fairly early and moving quickly, so I’m not looking for pull requests or additional contributors just yet.
+Ava is still fairly early and moving quickly, so I’m not looking for undiscussed pull requests or additional contributors just yet.

 That said, I’d genuinely love your feedback: